mootools/mootools-more/Docs/Forms/Form.Validator.md

 ### Note

-You must add this className AND properties for it to your input.
+You must add this name AND properties for it to your input.

 ### Example